WeQA: A Benchmark for Retrieval Augmented Generation in Wind Energy Domain: Introduction

-\textbf{Contributions}~~The paper introduces a novel benchmark in a specific domain and also proposes a generic framework to evaluate the performance of \gls*{rag}-based \gls*{llm}s in responding to different types of questions.
-This framework is designed to be adaptable across various domains, with a specific focus on wind energy-related documents in this study.
-The contributions of this research are as follows: \textbf{(i)} We present WeQA, \footnote{This benchmark will be made publicly available.} the first benchmark in the Wind Energy domain, \textbf{(ii)} our proposed framework is domain-agnostic, so it can be tailored for any desired niche domain \textbf{(iii)} we introduce a hybrid method to automatically generate various types of questions, producing both objective and subjective responses.
-The framework also generates questions from different sections of documents to evaluate \gls*{llm} performance across various sections and question types, and \textbf{(iv)} we utilize existing scoring frameworks like \ragas to evaluate model performance, incorporating different \gls*{llm}s as evaluators for scoring.
-This approach ensures scalability and quick reproducibility of this approach, while also providing a holistic comparison of \gls*{llm} performance in terms of responding to questions and assessing or comparing \gls*{llm} responses with the ground truth answers.
+\textbf{Contributions}~~The paper introduces a novel benchmark dataset for question-answering (QA) task in a specific domain and also proposes a generic framework to evaluate the \gls*{rag}-based \gls*{llm} responses to different entries in the benchmark.
+This framework is designed to be adaptable across various domains, with a specific focus on documents related to wind energy project permitting in this study.
+The contributions of this research are as follows:

+\paragraph{Novel domain-specific benchmark.}~We present WeQA,\footnote{This benchmark will be made publicly available.} the first comprehensive benchmark QA dataset specifically designed for the wind energy domain, addressing the gap in specialized evaluation datasets for wind energy project permitting.

+\paragraph{Domain-agnostic framework.}~Our proposed benchmark creation and \gls*{llm} evaluation framework is domain-agnostic and can be tailored for any desired niche domain, enabling researchers to adapt the methodology for various specialized fields beyond wind energy.